jtracker-io/jt-cli/README.md

 # install pip3 if not installed already, for Debian or Ubuntu platform do this:
 sudo apt-get install python3-pip

-# install jtracker, you may need to run it with sudo
+# install jtracker
-pip3 install jtracker
+sudo pip3 install jtracker   # pip3 install --upgrade jtracker  # use this to upgrade jtracker to latest version

 # if you see usage information with the follow command, you are ready to go
 jt --help